-Twenty-one volunteers were trained in helping people to enjoy singing and the benefits it can bring to health and well-being.
+The project engaged with approximately 300 people of whom lived both within the Pendle Hill area and in the surrounding urban areas.
+21 volunteers were trained in helping people to enjoy singing and the benefits it can bring to health and well-being.
 Observation of the group showed how much they gelled over the course of the training and were confident in their role.
 They were also of great help to each other in terms of helping someone who had visual impairments/ offering lifts/ checking everyone was up to speed.

-The project engaged with approximately 300 people and included those who live within the Pendle Hill area, but also those living in the surrounding urban areas who have not visited Pendle Hill because of different barriers, including physical and mental health.
+Participants included those who live within the Pendle Hill area, but also those living in the surrounding urban areas who have not visited Pendle Hill because of different barriers, including physical and mental health.
 The project engaged with 67 people at various outreach events and via communication with local choirs and wellbeing groups.
 They enjoyed a high-quality singing experience which was both uplifting and informative and participants learned more about their local history and specifically two local visionaries related to the Pendle area.